EXPLORING BOTSWANA ON A SELF-DRIVE SAFARI ITINERARY

 If you are planning a trip to Botswana, you are in the right place.
 The best way to discover the country is to go on a self-drive safari in Botswana.

-I combined my Namibia trip itinerary and Botswana between December 2019 and January 2020, and I am here to share all I have learned and discovered along the way.
+I combined my Namibia trip itinerary and Botswana self-drive safari itinerary, and I am here to share all I have learned and discovered along the way.

-In this very detailed Botswana Self-Drive Safari 10-day itinerary, I covered the most important regions from Chobe National Park to the Okavango Delta.
+In this very detailed Botswana Self-Drive Safari 10-day itinerary, I covered the most important regions and safaris in Botswana, from Chobe National Park to the Okavango Delta.

 During my 10-days in Botswana, I self-drove my 4×4 rental truck to the most amazing safaris in Botswana, I slept in the tent on top of the truck, cooked all my meals, took thousands of photos, and learned it all about how to explore Botswana independently (not an easy task!).